All Together Now: Integrating Risk and Crisis Communication in NIMS and ICS Workshop

 SummitET is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP®.
 For more information about certification or recertification, please visit www.shrmcertification.org.

-Explain how risk communication positively impacts community risk and vulnerability.
+Understand how risk communication positively impacts community risk and vulnerability.

-Describe new strategies for integrating risk and crisis communication into the NIMS and ICS.
+Master new strategies for integrating risk and crisis communication into the NIMS and ICS.

 Breakout room activities